-Each year the parish council submits a request to Somerset West and Taunton District Council for a budget (Precept) in order to discharge its duties and responsibilities.
+Each year the parish council submits a request to West Somerset Council for a budget (Precept) in order to discharge its duties and responsibilities.
 The Precept (for FY 2019/2020) stands at £25,250.

 - Enhancements (eg St Andrew’s Well, planters on the Gravel, Bus shelters)